awsdocs/aws-doc-sdk-examples/getting_started_scenarios/ecr_scenario/SPECIFICATION.md

 y
 You selected to delete the AWS ECR resources.

-Press <ENTER> to continue:
+Enter 'c' followed by <ENTER> to continue: c
 Continuing with the program...

-You have successfully deleted the ecr200 repository
+You have successfully deleted the hello-world repository
 --------------------------------------------------------------------------------
 This concludes the Amazon ECR SDK Getting Started scenario
 --------------------------------------------------------------------------------